 Please carry proper clothing with you and have additional clothing in drop bags.
 Don’t be

 caught unprepared for inclement weather!
-Sunrise on November 1 is 7:31 am; sunset on November 1
+Sunrise on November 2 is about 7:30 am; sunset on November

-is 6:07 pm.
+2 is about 6:00 pm.
 Flashlights are essential during the nighttime.
-They

-will also be necessary at the start of the race for the first hour or more.
-You can leave your flashlight
+They will also be necessary at the start of the race for the first hour or more.

 Race results will be posted